stitchdata/docs/_account-security/billing/billing-faq.md

           {% endfor %}
           </table>

-      - question: "What integrations are available on a Standard plan?"
+      - question: "What integrations are available on a Standard Plan?"
         anchor: "integrations-paid-plan"
         answer: |
           {% assign standard-integrations = all-integrations | where:"tier","Standard" | sort:"title" %}

-          After the Free Trial has ended, the integrations in the table below will only be available to Standard and Enterprise plans.
+          After the Free Trial has ended, the integrations in the table below will only be available to Standard and Enterprise Plans.
 Refer to the [pricing page]({{ site.pricing }}){:target="new"} for a list of current Stitch plans.

           <table class="attribute-list">
           {% for integration in standard-integrations %}